Quickstart

 Logging - Activity Tracking

-The Activities page is designed to provide full visibility into all read and write operations performed within the console, ensuring enhanced traceability and security.
-It highlights two main tabs: Recent and Archived.
+The activities page is designed to provide complete visibility into all read and write operations performed within the console, thereby ensuring enhanced traceability and security.
+It highlights the two main tabs: Recent and Archived.

 Page Structure